Credit Law Assistance Services

 In the High Court

-To rescind a judgment in the High Court, you need to show that you were not in “wilful default” and that “good cause” exists (that you had a good defence) at the time the Plaintiff sued you.
+To rescind a judgment in the High Court, you need to show that you were not in “willful default” and that “good cause” exists (that you had a good defense) at the time the Plaintiff sued you.

 Another example would be where you dealt with the summons timeously by handing it to your attorney, but he inadvertently and not negligently misplaced the file in his office and it was through no fault of your own that Judgment was entered against you.